 Shotgun weddings, belt-busting breakfast buffets and the mother of all hangovers are what you might expect from notorious Las Vegas.
 Most visitors opt for a stay on the infamous Strip – a stretch of road crammed with grandiose casinos, multi-storey entertainment complexes and themed hotels (varying from ancient Rome to logo-bearing American super-brands).
 But, while masses of holidaymakers listen to the ringing of Caesar's slots or sunbathe on Hard Rock Café's man-made beach, we suggest stepping away from The Strip and discovering what else is on offer.

 This was the go-to street for Las Vegas entertainment, until it developed a not-so-rosy reputation; but now it’s back and decidedly booming.
-Thanks in part to a growing nostalgic interest in the area and in part to a multimillion-dollar investment, the Fremont Street Experience is now a pedestrian mall with street-length zipwire rides and nightly light and sound shows on its unique overhead canopy, which boasts more than 12 million LED lamps and 220 speakers powered by 550,000 watts of amplification.
+Thanks in part to a growing nostalgic interest in the area and in part to a multimillion-dollar investment, the Fremont Street Experience is now a pedestrian mall with street-length zipwire rides and nightly light and sound shows on its unique overhead canopy.
 Gift shops, bars and gaming halls line the street, while nonstop music, zany street performers and pop-up stalls add to the heady mix.

 The Neon Boneyard